Çetin İnanç: Biography

 Inanç spent his youth pursuing a career in Law, and later abandoned his career.
 He began his cinema career as the assistant of well-known Turkish director Atıf Yılmaz.
 In 1967 he made his first movie Çelik Bilek based on an Italian comics character.
 He quickly moved into the niche market of producing erotica, but was dissuaded from that path as military took over in Turkey and passed several censorship laws against adult movies.
+Among his erotic films, the most notorious is Bal Badem (1978), starring Zerrin Egeliler, one of the most famous Turkish actresses of the 1970s.

 His next venture was action movies, including his most famous work Dünyayı Kurtaran Adam (English: "The Man Who Saved The World"), a low-budget space saga infamously dubbed the "Turkish Star Wars".

 Today, Çetin İnanç continues to direct, although his passion has since been funnelled into Turkish television programmes likes Çılgın Bediş and the more recent Karaoğlan.

 He was nicknamed as "jet director" in Turkish cinema circles since he shot most of his films in around 10 days.